christianwach/civicrm-wp-profile-sync/docs/ACF.md

 * CiviCRM Contact Types and WordPress Custom Post Types
 * CiviCRM Events and Event Organiser Events
 * CiviCRM Activity Types and WordPress Custom Post Types
+* All CiviCRM Participants and a WordPress Custom Post Type
+* CiviCRM Participant Roles and WordPress Custom Post Types
 * More entity links to follow...

 ### CiviCRM Contacts and WordPress Users